 The detailed open book assessment of delivery costs will be carried out by Quantity Surveyors (QS) appointed by the Housing Agency.
 Successful Proposers will be required to engage with the appointed QSs and provide satisfactory evidence of all the components of their delivery costs (see Section 10.5).
-The delivery cost will be set out for each apartment in the Proposal (setting out each type, 1 bedroom, 2 bedroom etc.).
+The delivery cost will be set out for each apartment in the Proposal (setting out each type,1 bedroom, 2 bedroom, floor area in square metres etc.,).
 The proposer's delivery costs will be fixed under the terms of any Designation and Development Agreement entered into between the Proposer and the Housing Agency.
-For the avoidance of doubt, the Proposer will bear any development cost increases, howsoever arising, that may occur after the date of the agreement.
+For the avoidance of doubt, the Proposer will bear any potential development cost increases which may arise after the date of the entering into the Designation and Development Agreement.